shannonpeng/njkeyclub/README.md

 # njkeyclub
-The current official website of the NJ District of Key Club International.
+The official website of the NJ District of Key Club International.